netbek/dw-lib/README.md

 # dw-lib

-Tools for working with Postgres, ClickHouse, and DuckDB.
+Tools for working with Postgres, ClickHouse, DuckDB, and Iceberg.

 ## Installation